 Arrangements have been made with GradImages for a professional photographer to record the moment you are awarded your diploma.
 You will receive a free passport-sized, full color proof in the mail approximately one week after the ceremony.
 There is no obligation to purchase.
 You have the option of ordering from a variety of packages.
 You can pre-register on the GradImages site to have your proofs will be sent directly to you within 72 hours.

 The Beloit College Mortar Board Society will be selling flowers at Commencement for your convenience.
-Rose bouquets are $20 for a half-dozen and $25 for full dozen and will be available prior to Commencement exercises.
+Rose bouquets are $20 for a half-dozen, $30 for full dozen, and $20 for graduation bears, and will be available prior to Commencement exercises.
 Thirty-percent of all proceeds go to the Mortar Board Society.
 Mortar Board is the premier national honor society recognizing college seniors for superior achievement in scholarship, leadership, and service.

 The annual Academic Honors Program will be held May 8, 2019.
 The ceremony will include the presentation of departmental prizes and awards to students and an address to the honorees by a professor of the college.